 We can use this idea to structure our information visually and create patterns that will enhance the message that we’re trying to communicate.

-Let’s run through some infographic design best practices to help you create infographics are as effective as they are beautiful.
+Let’s run through some infographic design best practices to help you create infographics that are as effective as they are beautiful.

 Also, check out our post on 7 ways to customize your infographic template for more easy hacks on how to make your design pop.

 Use lines, borders, and shapes to group related information